 - And I Must Scream: One of the main plot elements of the book is Reaper indoctrination.
 Of course this is in effect.

 - Kai Leng.
 The man can wipe out squads of heavily armed opponents using nothing but a knife and a pistol.
-He was recruited into Cerberus because he was able to kill a krogan, a species with incredible physical strength and regenerative abilities, with a knife (note that the way he killed it is not supposed to be possible In-Universe, meaning the writer did not do the research).
+He was recruited into Cerberus because he was able to kill a krogan, a species with incredible physical strength and regenerative abilities, with a knife (note that the way he killed it is not supposed to be possible In-Universe, meaning the writer did not do the research; in addition, it is in the largely-dismissed novel Deception).
 It should be noted that, until he killed said krogan and was subsequently recruited by Cerberus, he had served as an N7 special forces operative, just like Shepard and Anderson, making him among the biggest human badasses since only they can even attempt to qualify to become an N7.